-The Assembly remains seated during the presentation of the candidate.
+The Assembly remains seated during the presentation of the candidates.

 PRESENTATION & EXAMINATION OF THE CANDIDATES for the full text see: The Book of Common Prayer, p.
-301

-The candidate for Baptism is formally presented.
+301 The candidates for Baptism are formally presented.

-The Presider asks the parents and godparents of the infant candidate a series of questions.
+The Presider then asks the parents and godparents of the infant candidates a series of questions.